LibreSoftTeam/R-SNA/README.md

 # R-SNA - LibreSoft

-Social Network Analysis software Shell(bash)-to-Python translation, from Christian Coré Ramiro code.
+Social Network Analysis for software projects at different levels of granularity.
+GraphDataCreator.py is based on Christian Coré Ramiro Shell-Bash script.
-Note: This program uses Git and Ctags, please install both programs before running GraphDataCreator
+Note: This program uses Git and Ctags, please install both programs before running GraphDataCreator Note 2: A new Super-script has been added to handle wide time-periods, 'SuperGraphDataCreator.py' that divides that time period into shorter periods.

 Usage:
 $python GraphDataCreator.py -f (starting-date of study[1]) -t (ending date of study[2]) -r (url-repo)/(reuse[3])